 Along with the Slingers they were the artillery of the day and were lethal.
 They were also far more important than any other soldier on the battlefield including the knights!
 It may appear strange to some that I combine the slinger with the archer, but in reality they are one and the same.

-The same procedure and grippe is used in both delivery systems, but transpire to us to be different?
+The same procedure and grippe is used in both delivery systems, they only transpire to us to be different?
 They are not!
+To be candid it’s just another offering by our so called betters to impose their will on us.

 They evolved from the same original systems procedure, in fact that statement sounds as if they have altered somewhat, they have not!